 This article contains the following information about the Squamish Days Festival:

-Squamish Loggers Days usually happens on the Thursday, Friday, Saturday and Sunday of the August long weekend, which, in 2023, ran from August 3rd to 6th.
-BC Day in 2024 is on Monday, August 5th.
-We expect the Squamish Loggers Day festival to happen again over that long weekend.
+Squamish Loggers Days usually happens on the Thursday, Friday, Saturday and Sunday of the August long weekend.
+In 2024, consequently, it runs from August 1st to 4th.

-At the event there are usually ticketed events and free events.
+The festival features both ticketed and free events.
 Most of the actual logging sports events take place at the Al McIntosh Loggers Sports Grounds.
 The venue’s address is 39555 Loggers Lane.
 Other activities take place at various locations around town.

 Festival Activities